EricPeng1027/ResponseFormat/README.md

 #### Software Architecture
 Software architecture description
-This software has two part:
+This software has 4 part:
 1. ActionResult
 This class defines a package of return fields regarding method callings, fields included are: